 The Central Secretariat Library has a large collection of books and documents.
 It is only second to the other national literary treasure that is in Calcutta.
 Most ministries and government departments take information from the library, but you too can become a casual member.
 It has a great stock of encyclopedias and dictionaries.
 Interestingly, they also have a set of microfilm US Govt. docs for those who like to keep up with politics.

-Price: For special members (eminent scholars, researchers and academicians) - INR 500; For corporate membership (organisatiosn) - INR 1500/year.
+Price: For casual members - INR 100/month; for special members (eminent scholars, researchers and academicians) - INR 500; for a corporate membership (organisations) - INR 1500/year.
 No one else except these members are allowed to borrow books.
 However, a photocopying facility is available at the library, so you can get important pages (or even a whole book) photocopied.

 Archaeological Survey of India